borislavab/research-classifier/README.md

 ```json
 { "predictions": ["cs.LG", "stat.ML"], "status": "success" }
 ```

+with status 200.
+While processing it returns a 202 status with a Retry-After header with pending/processing status.
+On an error it returns an error message with an appropriate error status.

 > **Note:** The API is asynchronous since it's expected that model prediction is a CPU-bound task
 > which is better to be ran in a separate process from the web server to ensure responsiveness and availability.